Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: One-way series-parallel triples

-\begin{lemma} Let $\F$ be a well-simulated set of series-parallel triples.
+\begin{lemma} Let $\F$ be a well-behaved set of one-way series-parallel triples.
 Let $\F_1$ be the series-extension of $\F$.
 Let $\F_2$ be the set consisting of all series-parallel triples that are truncations of members of $\F$.
-If $\F_2$ is well-simulated, then $\F_1$ is well-simulated. \end{lemma}
+If $\F_2$ is well-behaved, then $\F_1$ is well-behaved. \end{lemma}

 \begin{pf} Let $(Q,\preceq)$ be a well-quasi-order.
 For each $i \in {\mathbb N}$, let $(D_i,s_i,t_i)$ be a member of $\F_1$, and let $\phi_i: V(D_i) \rightarrow Q$.
 For each $i \in {\mathbb N}$, since $(D_i,s_i,t_i) \in \F_1$, there exist $\ell_i \in {\mathbb N}$ and members $(D_{i,1},s_{i,1},t_{i,1}), (D_{i,2},s_{i,2},t_{i,2}),...,(D_{i,\ell_i},s_{\ell_i},t_{\ell_i})$ of $\F$ such that $D_i$ is obtained from the disjoint union of $D_{i,1},D_{i,2},...,D_{i,\ell_i}$ by for each $j \in [\ell_i-1]$, identifying $t_j$ and $s_{j+1}$.
-To prove this lemma, it suffices to prove that there exist $1 \leq j <j'$ such that $((D_{j'},s_{j'},t_{j'}),\phi_{j'}|_{V(D_{j'})})$ simulates $((D_j,s_j,t_j),\phi_j|_{V(D_j)})$.
+To prove this lemma, it suffices to prove that there exist $1 \leq j <j'$ such that $((D_{j'},s_{j'},t_{j'}),\phi_{j'})$ simulates $((D_j,s_j,t_j),\phi_j)$.